 - Kent City Schools

 History: The League's position on this issue was adopted in 1983 and updated in 1984.
-A third update began in 1999 and continues today.
+A third update was completed in 2013.

 The League believes that the primary responsibility of city government is to provide basic services and therefore supports the provision of the following basic services and funding sources:

 - Fire protection: Property tax, income tax and general fund revenue.